a04101999/Accessing-jupyter-notebook-/README.md

 ![Screenshot (267)](https://user-images.githubusercontent.com/30754423/140812004-138e48f4-001e-423f-b900-fbe78892838e.png)

-Now open web browser (google chrome, firefox, ...) and type:
+Now open web browser in our local machine (google chrome, firefox, ...) and type:

 localhost:8888
 ## you will see your notebooks in your given directory